RaflyQowi/End-to-End-DL-Monkeypox-Skin/README.md

-# Chicken Disease Classification Project

-## Overview
+# MLOps on Image Classifications (Monkey Pox classification problem)

-Welcome to the Chicken Disease Classification Project!
+Welcome to the MLOps on Image Classifications Project!
 This repository is designed for learning MLOps using TensorFlow for deep learning, TensorBoard for tracking callbacks, and DVC for building pipelines.
 The project provides a hands-on experience to understand and implement MLOps concepts in a real-world scenario.

 ## Workflows